without Internet Explorer,

 in 1280 x 960 resolution

 A lot of people were rightfully bummed out when Outworld, an American progressive metal outfit with loads of potential and a good amount of edge, self-destructed almost immediately after it had just gotten going.
-But with any explosive band comes the eventuality of a small part of the whole being shot out before the final supernova, and with it the potential for another mighty start to burn again.
+But with any explosive band comes the eventuality of a small part of the whole being shot out before the final supernova, and with it the potential for another mighty star to burn again.
 That part was keyboardist Bobby Williamson, and that new, bright burning star is Eumeria.
 Bringing on another former Outworld member in bassist Shawn Kascak and merging together with a new crop of finally honed American progressive musical machines, it seems that the specter of the now defunct dystopian outfit has returned in a new body for a fresh haunting session.

 Comparisons with Williamson’s former band are unavoidable, but it should be noted immediately that this band has taken a few noticeably different steps in approaching a fairly similar sound.
 While still loaded up with plenty of chunky riffs that stomp the ground with much more aggression and fervor than most mainline progressive outfits and a complex overall format, this comes off as a bit more restrained.
-Even the energetic opener “Legion”, which cuts heads immediately with an agitated intro that rivals present day Death Angel, is sure to play up the catchiness factor and the lighter side of its progressive rock roots.
+Even the energetic opener “Legion”, which cuts heads immediately with an agitated intro that rivals present day Death Angel, is sure to play up the catchy factor and the lighter side of its progressive rock roots.
 The chorus on this song is also unforgettable and infectious, just as much so as any of the multiple catchy anthems heard out of Outworld.

 Perhaps the biggest example of this restraint is that while the guitar work is the usual staple of virtuosity, that the level of blinding speed and indulgence has been somewhat toned down in favor of atmosphere, groove, and hooks.
 Reece Fullwood comes from more of a death/thrash background given his stint with Opus Nex, and there are bits and pieces of a Trey Azagthoth to complement the obvious John Petrucci and Ritchie Blackmore influences that go with the territory.
 There aren’t any overt attempts at breaking records in the mold of Rusty Cooley, but what is present definitely holds its own amid a number of very able musicians.